M-o-a-T/venusian/README.md

 * create and populate $V (350 MBytes; small image as of 2024-01)
 * create a user and group "venusian"
+* mount its overlay file system at `/opt/victronenergy`
 * populate its home directory in $LIBV
 * create a patched `/lib/ld-linux-armhf.so.3`
 * create a directory `/v` (with library symlinks, for the loader)